d3scomp/NPRG014/README.md

 * Do a fresh checkout of this repository to get updated source code for examples and homework assignments

 ### Resources
-* Exercises to work with during the lesson are located in the “lecture1016/exercises” folder
+* Exercises to work with during the lesson are located in the “lecture1014/exercises” folder
-* The homework is to be found at “lecture1016/homework”
+* The homework is to be found at “lecture1014/homework”
-* The “lecture1016/slides” holds the slides for the lecture
+* The “lecture1014/slides” holds the slides for the lecture

-## Lesson 4 - 30th October 2023
+## Lesson 4 - 21st October 2024
+### Agenda

+* Concurrency abstractions in modern languages
+** Dataflow
+** Fork-join
+** Actors
+** Parallel collections
+** Agents

+### Preparation
+* Same as for Lesson 1 (Groovy, JDK)
+* Do a fresh checkout of this repository to get updated source code for examples and homework assignments

+### Resources
+* Exercises to work with during the lesson are located in the “lecture1021/exercises” folder
+* The homework is to be found at “lecture1021/homework”
+* The “lecture1021/slides” holds the slides for the lecture

+## Lesson 5 - 4th November 2023
 ### Agenda
 * Bytecode
 * Statically-typed languages (Scala) - Part I